tiy-curtissimo/learning-angularjs-with-timely/05-what-is-a-component.md

 as if they're all one thing.
-This means that you can have things that look like your own HTML tags in your Web page that could make your Web page source look liek this, though I can't imagine what you'd try to accomplish with such a thing.
+This means that you can have things that look like your own HTML tags in your Web page that could make your Web page source look like this, though I can't imagine what you'd try to accomplish with such a thing.

 ```html